Why You Need to Use Overfeeds with Flexible Dip Nibs

 Posted by Charles Ackerman on

-When you draw with a large flexible dip nib in a fountain pen, we strongly recommend that you use an overfeed.
+When you draw with a large flexible dip nib in a fountain pen, we recommend that you use an overfeed.
 Dip nibs lack a fundamental design feature that is present in all good fountain pen nibs, and an overfeed helps compensate for the missing feature.

 The missing feature is a beveled ink channel running from the air hole to the tip of the nib.
 The figure below shows four possible configurations.